awslabs/multi-model-server/docs/mms_on_fargate.md

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/2__HTTP_HTTPS+.png)

-6. Set all the required details.
-Most importantly, set the VPC.
-VPC is very important.
+6. Set all the required details. **Make a note of the VPC of the LB**.
+This is important since the LB's VPC and the ECS cluster's VPC need to be same for them to communicate with each other.
-Having the wrong VPC might cause your LB to not be able to communicate with your tasks.
-Make a note of the VPC that you going to use here for later.

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/3_2_Listeners_and_AZ+.png)

 7. Next is configuring the security group.
 This is also important.
 Your security group should:

-* allow inbound connections for port 80 (since this is the port on which LB will be listening on)
+* Allow inbound connections for port 80 (since this is the port on which LB will be listening on)
-* member of the security group should be able to talk to the security group where you plan to have your service.
+* LBs security group needs to be added to the AWS Fargate service's security group, so that all the traffic from LB is accepted by your "inference service".

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/4.+Configure+Security+groups.png)

 8. Routing configuration is simple.
 Here you need to create a “target group”.
-But, in your case the ECS service, that you will create later, will automatically create a target group.
+But, in your case the AWS Fargate service, that you will create later, will automatically create a target group.
 Therefore you will create dummy “target group” that you will delete after the creation of the LB.

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/5.+Configure+Routing+(DUmmy).png)